+There are two common conditions that contribute to COPD.
+One of those conditions is chronic bronchitis.
+This condition causes increased mucus production and inflammation of your airways.
+Besides heavy breathing, you’ll also suffer from a painful, persistent cough.
 Another common long-term health condition that contributes to COPD is emphysema.
 Emphysema is a condition in which the air sacs of your lungs wither and eventually break.
 This reduces the amount of air your lungs can hold, reducing the oxygen that makes it into your bloodstream.

+In the U.S. alone, lung cancer kills over 150,000 people a year.
+The leading cause of lung cancer is cigarette smoke.
 The chemicals in cigarette smoke are what causes lung cancer.
 While smokers are at an increased risk because of the quantity of smoke that they breathe in, breathing second-hand smoke can also cause lung cancer.

 Like other forms of cancer, lung cancer can be difficult to fight, especially if left untreated.
 If you do develop lung cancer, quitting smoking is the best thing you can do.
 Depending on how far your cancer has progressed, you may have limited options for fighting it.

 Certain treatments, such as medical marijuana, can help alleviate the painful symptoms of lung cancer.

 Some of the symptoms of long-term and short-term health effects caused by smoking are obvious, while others are less so.